wworrall/docker-wordpress-fail2ban/README.md

 These brute force attacks often exploit the xmlrpc.php Wordpress file which allows thousands of username/password combination attempts in a single request to the server.
-Such attacks can therefore go undetected when analysing the apache error logs [1].
-The Wordpress plugin WP fail2ban By Charles Lecklider [2] logs all failed login attempts whether made via login.php or xmlrpc.php.
+Such attacks can therefore go undetected when analysing the Apache error logs [1].
+The Wordpress plugin WP Fail2ban By Charles Lecklider [2] logs all failed login attempts whether made via login.php or xmlrpc.php.
 This plugin combined with a server installation of Fail2ban [3] offers excellent mitigation of these attacks by temporarily blocking the IP addresses from which